ArtoriasAbyssslayer/HashModNFFBanks-IDR/README.md

 # HashModFFBanks-IDR
 This repository is based on MV-NSR(Multi-View Neural Surface Reconstruction) and focuses on neural encoding High Frequency 3D content for fast SDF convergence.
-This is a branch to the HashModNFFBanks-Neus Project that applies the same neural encoding on volumetric rendering models which are forked from NEUS.
+This work is also applied in the NeuS project and is the technical part of my Diploma Thesis for ECE Auth.

 ## HASH ENCODING - NSR(Neural Surface Reconstruction)
 This repository applies spatial input encoding with multi resolution spatial embeddings as proposed in instant-ngp [Paper](https://nvlabs.github.io/instant-ngp/assets/mueller2022instant.pdf)